-Principal Practice Educators are experienced social workers employed by UQ as part of the Field Education Team.
-The Principal Practice Educator's primary role is to support you in your learning during placement.
-Depending on the circumstances, a Principal Practice Educator may take on the role of placement coordinator, External Field Educator (supervisor) or Liaison during the 500 hours of your placement.
+Principal practice educators are experienced social workers employed by UQ as part of the PET.
+The principal practice educator's primary role is to support you in your learning during placement.
+Depending on the circumstances, a principal practice educator may take on the role of placement coordinator, external field educator (supervisor) or liaison during the 500 hours of your placement.

-If the Principal Practice Educator takes on the role of external Field Educator during your placement, refer to section 2.4 for their role during placement.
+If the principal practice educator takes on the role of external field educator during your placement, refer to section 2.4 for details of their role during placement.

-If the Principal Practice Educator takes on the role as Liaison during your placement, refer to section 2.6 for their role during placement.
+If the principal practice educator takes on the role as liaison during your placement, refer to section 2.6 for details of their role during placement.

-In addition, there are broadly three essential functions of the Principal Practice Educator role.
-These are:
+In addition, there are broadly three essential functions of the principal practice educator: